spencertipping/phi/design.md

 ...and this means the REPL is really a value whose parse continuation side-effectfully reads input and generates values.

+**TODO:** lay out the concatenative evaluation model, particularly the way values-as-parsers interact with continuations.
+Run through a quick example.

 **Q:** how do we manage memory for parse states, given that failover is theoretically always possible?
 Maybe buffering is done by `alt` elements, which tail-call into their final option.
 Use GC to free stuff, so this is all just